djbpitt/command-line-fundamentals/outline.md

 1. The shell (20 mins)
 	- What is the shell?
 		- GUI vs CLI
+		- Bringing the Unix bash shell to MacOS and Windows
+			- MacOS is almost compliant; install additional functionality with Homebrew
+			- Windows *cmd.exe* and *Powershell* are idiosyncratic, but Git bash is almost compliant; install additional functionality with Chocolatey
 		- Launching the shell (MacOS Terminal or Windows Git bash)
 		- bash (REPL: read-evaluate-print loop; run other programs)
 		- Command prompt (typically ends in `$`)